What is Video Compression?

 What is a Video Codec?

-You can think of a codec like a set of instructions for an encoder to follow when it goes through the process of compressing your video and encoding it at a specific resolution and framerate.
+A codec is like a set of instructions for an encoder to follow when it goes through the process of compressing your video and encoding it at a specific resolution and framerate.
 Resi’s encoders utilize two of the most common video codecs for web distribution: H.264 and HEVC (also referred to as H.265).
 While there are some differences between how these two codecs operate, HEVC is widely considered to be more efficient in terms of bandwidth consumption.
 However, it may not be suitable for all streaming situations.

 What is the Difference Between H.264 and HEVC?